 Note: The distances to be covered and the time required to do so are approximate.
 They are based on driving while adhering to the prevailing speed limits.
 Distances between regions represent the shortest distance between them from their respective boundaries unless otherwise indicated.

-Day 1 and 2: Stop at Pomquet and continue to Isle Madame for two nights
+Days 1 and 2: Stop in Pomquet, then continue to Isle Madame for two-night stay.

 Travel distance: 205 km (from New Brunswick Border to your first destination Pomquet)